cfergusde/cfergusde/README.md

 👀 I’m interested in SWE, Cybersecurity, and ML/AI

-🌱 I’m currently working on improving my Linux skills, Data Structure Utilization for problem-solving, and SWE topics in general
+🌱 I’m currently working on improving my Linux skills, data structure utilization for problem-solving, and SWE topics in general

 💞️ I’m looking to collaborate on any projects, so feel free to hit me up!